 A Data Frame shall consist of 2 064 bytes arranged in an array of 12 rows each containing 172 bytes (figure 16).
-The first row shall start with three fields, called Identification Data (ID), ID Error Detection Code (IED), and Copyright Management Information (CPR\MAI), followed by 160 Main Data bytes.
-The next 10 rows shall each contain 172 Main Data bytes, and the last row shall contain 168 Main Data bytes followed by four bytes for recording an Error Detection Code (EDC).
-The 2 048 Main Data bytes are identified as $D_0$ to $D{2\,047}$ .
+The first row shall start with three fields, called Identification Data (ID), the check bytes of the ID Error Detection Code (IED), and Copyright Management Information (CPR_MAI), followed by 160 Main Data bytes.
+The next 10 rows shall each contain 172 Main Data bytes, and the last row shall contain 168 Main Data bytes followed by four bytes for recording the check bits of an Error Detection Code (EDC).
+The 2 048 Main Data bytes are identified as D_0 to $D{2\,047}$.